ultraleettech/currency-rates/README.md

 Creating your own driver is easy.
 To get started, copy the `src/Providers/FixerProvider.php` file to your Laravel project, and name it by the service you want to support.
 Let's call it `FooProvider` and save it as `app/Currency/FooProvider.php`.

 Now, edit the contents of the file to rename the class and provide your implementation.
+You will notice, that the only methods implemented there are `latest` and `historical` - you should never need to override any fluent interface methods, as those are simply proxies for the lower level `latest`/`historical` calls issued by the `get` method in `AbstractProvider`.

-Note, that if the API you are connecting to requires configuration (such as an App ID or API key), you can access the data passed via the `AbstractProvider::configure()` method in `$this->config`.
+If the API you are connecting to requires configuration (such as an App ID or API key), you can access the data passed via the `AbstractProvider::configure()` method in `$this->config`.

 ### Laravel